-About the 2020 Spring Music Weekend Teachers
+About the 2022 Spring Music Weekend Teachers

 Hammered Dulcimer Classes

 Mark Alan Wade performs throughout Europe, Asia and North America as a soloist on dulcimer and trumpet.
 A classical trumpeter by trade, Mark earned his masters and doctorate degrees in music from The Ohio State University and has played hammered and mountain dulcimers for nearly 30 years.
 His style uniquely marries his classical precision and technique with his wild traditional dulcimer playing.
 As a result, he brings Celtic and world music to life and authenticity to familiar classical pieces.
 Mark recently released a new book entitled, Classical Masterpieces for Hammered Dulcimer.
 A National Champion himself, 6 of his students have also won the National Contest.
 Mark loves teaching beginners and has eight dulcimer books to help them get started right.

 Music Lesson and Video Patreon Site... become a member!

 Karen Ashbrook has been involved with dulcimer since the mid 70s when she built her first one as a high school project.
 She had been a pioneer in the promotion of the dulcimer in the US, Japan and more recently in its revival in Belgium.
 Known for her elegant fluid style of playing, she performs regularly solo, with her husband, Paul Oorts and with the dance band, Cabaret Sauvignon, and has numerous well-received recordings.
 Karen is also a Certified Music Practitioner® (CMP), and is trained to play healing hammered dulcimer music at the bedside of those who are ill and/or dying.
 (Healing Music for hammered dulcimer and harp (other instruments with permission of the instructor).